Jostarndt/Python_for_machine_learning_sheets/README.md

-# Python_for_machine_learning_sheets
+# Python for machine learning sheets

-Here you can see some easy exercised I had to solve and did with great fun and success.
+Here you can see some easy exercised I had to solve and did with great fun and success to enter as a prerequisit for a machine learning course.
 These Examples include:
 1. Use of MNIST-Data
 2.Intense NumPy